c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 If you start a PostgreSQL container for the first time, it will setup PostgreSQL itself with a specified username and password.
-If you do change the root username or password to something else, make sure to also set it accordingly in .``env,`` otherwise the devilbox will not be able to connect to PostgreSQL and will not be able to display information inside the bundled intranet.
+If you do change the root username or password to something else, make sure to also set it accordingly in .``env,`` otherwise the dreamdevbox will not be able to connect to PostgreSQL and will not be able to display information inside the bundled intranet.

 +-------------------------+---------------------+---------------------+